sahha-ai/sahha-android/README.md

 The Sahha SDK provides a convenient way for Android apps to connect to the Sahha API.

+Sahha lets your project seamlessly collect health and lifestyle data from smartphones and wearables via Apple Health, Google Health Connect, and a variety of other sources.

-For more information on Sahha please visit https://sahha.ai
+For more information on Sahha please visit https://sahha.ai.

 ---